-The new version has added option of “Optimize for Speed” which Arduino IDE does not provide.
-This will make your sketch compiled into faster binary but larger in size.
+The new version has added an option of “Optimize for Speed” which Arduino IDE does not provide.
+This will make your sketch compiled into faster code but larger in size.
 Download the latest release from here.

 Recently I obtained a cheap (under $8) teeny-tiny SIM800 breakout board.
 The serial UART interfaced SIM800 makes it very easy for any embedded system to add cellular network access and connect to the cloud.
 The breakout board has a Mirco SIM seat the the back of the PCB.

 After some efforts, I managed to make it work with an Arduino Leonardo.
 Basically 5 wires are needed to connect the module to Arduino and they connect pins of VCC/GND/Rx/Tx/Reset.
 This is quite straight-forward.
 The module’s VCC can’t directly connected to that of Arduino as SIM800 requires a working voltage of 3.7V-4.2V.
 So a dixode is needed to step down the voltage a bit.
 The basic programming to make the module work was soon done by referring to the SIM800 AT command-set manual.